 Since intelligence products are geared to providing a decision-making advantage to its consumers, we additionally explore recent developments in computational solutions to problems of exploiting or mitigating vulnerabilities within organizational decision making.
-A range of computational techniques that can help to guide attacks on an adversary's organization or the defense of one's own will be described.
-In addition, the rapid advancement of specific technologies such as Artificial Intelligence and Quantum Computing and their implications for defense and intelligence are discussed.
+A range of computational techniques that can help to guide attacks on an adversary's organization or the defence of one's own will be described.
+In addition, the rapid advancement of specific technologies such as Artificial Intelligence and Quantum Computing and their implications for defence and intelligence are discussed.

 The course is constructed along several avenues of approach.
-First, we discuss the challenges and opportunities of the integration of data science and technology within the Department of Defense in general and within the Intelligence Community in particular, both from an Intelligence Studies and data scientific perspective.
+First, we discuss the challenges and opportunities of the integration of data science and technology within the Department of Defence in general and within the Intelligence Community in particular, both from an Intelligence Studies and data scientific perspective.
 Next the state of the art of data and technology relevant for the IC on both the tactical, operational, and strategic level is presented.
 Third we present IC oriented data analytic approaches and the implications they hold for the IC, ranging from the usage of Big Data to social network analysis and game theory.
 Finally, the course ends with two lectures that peek into the future regarding AI and technological developments as they pertain to intelligence analysis.
-In figure 1 an overview of the course structure is presented.